 This item is sure to please.
 I love mine.
 You'll love yours.
 Buy one for someone else - they'll love theirs.

 This knife is missing the toothpick and tweezers when compared to the regular version with plastic scales.
 But what you get instead is a knife that is only ONE HALF as thick!
-Besides, who uses the toothpick or tweezers anyway.
-99.9% of the functionality of this knife is in the 3 main tools.
+99.9% of the functionality of this knife is in the 3 main tools (rather than the toothpick or tweezers).
 This thing is so amazingly slender that you can carry it around in your front pocket all day every day and never even feel that it is there.
 It will not rub in an irritating way like most things carried in pockets.
-Also it will never show a bump in your pants.
+Also, it will not show a lump in your pants.

-These comments are in no way a disparagement of the standard plastic Classic knife, of which I have several.
+My preference for this version is not a criticism of the standard plastic Classic knife, of which I have several.
 That is also a great product.
-I just feel that the Alox version takes a great concept to it's ultimate refinement.
+I just feel that the Alox version takes a great concept to its ultimate refinement.
 If they tripled the price, I would still be a fan.

 [update: Carried daily now for 13 years and still as happy as ever with this great tool.
 One of the best purchases of my life.
 The only time I don't carry it is when I fly in a commercial airliner, where it is not allowed.
 I missed having it so much that I took another Victorinox Classic and sawed the knife blade off so I could carry that.]

 35 of 38 found the following review helpful:

 Like it, but it has an annoying design flawNov 02, 2010